 Remember Friendster?
 How about Multiply?
 Remember all the hours you invested creating content for your Friendster and Multiply accounts and how all of that disappeared?

-How about when Facebook started limiting feed exposure to fanpages, forcing you to pay to boost your content?
+How about when Facebook started limiting feed exposure to fan pages, forcing you to pay to boost your content?

-How to win at blogging
+How to Win at Blogging

 We talked about this thoroughly in this post.
-The only way your blog content strategy will stand out this 2017 is if you are very clear with what you want to achieve with your blog and how to get there, if you’re committed to your strategy, and if you are consistent in your process.
+The only way your blog content strategy will stand out this 2020 is if you are very clear with what you want to achieve with your blog and how to get there, if you’re committed to your strategy, and if you are consistent in your process.

 This, or don’t blog at all as Joe Pulizzi suggests.
 This is the only way to win at blogging.

-2. Support your blog content with other content types.
+Support your blog content with other content types.

-3. Integrate your blog to your sales funnel.
+Integrate your blog into your sales funnel.

-With blog content, you don’t just want your website traffic to increase, you want blog readers to become leads.
+With blog content, you don’t just want your website traffic to increase, but you also want blog readers to become leads.
 One way to do this is to create more advanced content that you can “gate”.